 - Part 1- online survey with 2000 magazine consumers, representative of magazine readership

 - Part 2- a follow up ‘in the moment’ mobile survey with 400 readers from the original sample, representative of differing levels of magazine readership

 The Moments That Matter study reveals the varying contribution of all media channels to well-being and explored what this context means for advertising.

 - The magazine moment makes us feel good, and this is especially true for millennials, magazines moments deliver a 6% uplift in subjective wellbeing and this rises to 12% for Millennials

 - Magazine media deliver against both pleasure and purpose, whereas all other media are biased towards one of these elements

 - More specifically Magazine media are top for pleasurable reward moments and second only to search for purposeful information moments

 - The higher subjective well-being that magazine media provides increases receptivity to advertising and aids memory and recall

-- When comparing different media channels there is a general openness to magazine advertising, with magazine media scoring consistently higher than all other channels on the attitudes we measured
+- When comparing different media channels there is a general openness to magazine advertising, with magazine media outperforming other media

 - When asked specifically about advertising in magazines, 59% of readers describe magazine advertising as welcome and 50% actively read the adverts, this increases to 74% and 64% respectively when asked this question in the moment